jon-lewis/angular-fomantic/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.

+## Update UI Components

+Make sure you include any components that you need for your application in the semantic.json components section.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.